BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - **Loyal to the Captains** `ACTIVE`

-If this model is within 6" or Boromir or Faramir, they may re-roll To Wound rolls of a natural 1 when making Strikes.
+Whilst within 6" of either Boromir or Faramir, this model may re-roll To Wound Rolls of a natural 1 when making Strikes.

 </div>